AlphaAttang/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy-html
 A script to copy files with a particular extension that didn't exist in the parent directory from the working directory

+100-lets_move
+A script that moves all files beginning with uppercase to /tmp/u